Exporting candle holders to Europe

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The competition for candle holders does not differ significantly from the sector in general.
-See our study about competition for home decoration for a general overview.
-Also refer to our 10 tips for doing business with European buyers.
+Refer to our 10 tips for doing business with European buyers.

 Candle holders are carried by a variety of retailers, from hypermarkets, garden centres, general home and furniture stores, to department stores.